Edgbaston

 Edgbaston (/'EdZb@st@n/) is a suburb of Birmingham, West Midlands, England.
 It lies immediately south-west of Birmingham city centre, and was historically in Warwickshire.
 The wards of Edgbaston and North Edgbaston had a combined population of 42,295 at the 2021 census.

 Edgbaston is the location of Edgbaston Cricket Ground, the University of Birmingham, Birmingham Botanical Gardens, the Midlands Arts Centre and the Edgbaston Archery and Lawn Tennis Society, the oldest lawn tennis club in the world.

 Etymology

 Edgbaston means "village of a man called Ecgbald", from the Old English personal name + tun "farm".
 The personal name Ecgbald means "bold sword" (literally "bold edge").
-The name was recorded as a village known as Celboldistane in the Hundred of Coleshill in the 1086 Domesday Book until at least 1139, wrongly suggesting that Old English stān "stone, rock" is the final element of the name.
+The name was recorded as a village known as Celboldistane in the hundred of Coleshill in the 1086 Domesday Book.

 History

 In the 19th century, the area was under the control of the Gough-Calthorpe family and the Gillott family, who refused to allow factories or warehouses to be built in Edgbaston, making it attractive for the wealthier residents of the city.
 It then came to be known as "where the trees begin".
 One of these private houses is grade one listed and open to the public.